laixintao/uwsgi-docs/PythonModule.rst

 .. function:: cache_del(key[, cache_name])

-   从缓存中删除给定的缓存值。
+   Delete the given cached value from the cache.

-   :param key: 要删除的缓存键
+   :param key: The cache key to delete.
-   :param cache_name: 多缓存模式中的缓存名字 (可以是name@address这样的格式)。可选。
+   :param cache_name: The name of the cache in multiple cache mode (can be in the form name@address).
+Optional.

 .. function:: cache_exists(key[, cache_name])

-   快速检查缓存中是否有与给定键关联的值。
+   Quickly check whether there is a value in the cache associated with the given key.

-   :param key: 要坚持的缓存键
+   :param key: The cache key to check.
-   :param cache_name: 多缓存模式中的缓存名字 (可以是name@address这样的格式)。可选。
+   :param cache_name: The name of the cache in multiple cache mode (can be in the form name@address).
+Optional.

 .. function:: cache_clear()

-队列函数
+Queue functions
 ---------------

 .. function:: queue_get()